codingmonk21/CustomerSupportDesk/README.md

       userRegistration.setUserRegistrationListener(MainActivity.this);
       userRegistration.isUserRegistered("12345");

+  Replace "12345" by a uniqueID with which you identify your user.
+The ID should be unique for each user.

   Thats it!!
 Now your app has a customer-support module integrated to it.<br/> Click on the button and fill the user details to proceed to the dashboard and add complaints, suggestions, feedback.